The sun is burning hot and the sea shimmers a thousand beautiful blues.

 Getting out is the worst part because my head hates my body, even though my body doesn’t really deserve to be hated.

 Somewhere lost – very lost – inside me, I know that.
 I know it but still I don’t believe it.

 The short walk back to our spot makes me, ridiculously, want to cry.

 The towel is my saviour, a shroud, a thin paisley-strewn defence against eyes that will surely hate my body too if they glimpse it.

 A book is my saviour too, releases me from my self.

 Butterflies dance over pebbles, brush across my knees.
 They save me as well.

 And the skylarks, they save me.
 They sing and sing, cheep and cheep, and they lull me away from the thoughts that circle round like vultures desperate to pick apart, literally, my flesh.

-As we head back, back up those jumbly stairs, back up a very hilly hill, I try to love my legs, love every sinew, every muscle, every bit of cellulite as every one of them helps me back to the car, but I struggle to undo over half-a-life’s worth of muddled thinking.
-Of being.
-Of knowing.
-Believing.
+As we head back, back up those jumbly stairs, back up a very hilly hill, I try to love my legs, love every sinew, every muscle, every bit of cellulite – the real bits and the (apparently) imagined bits – as every one of them helps me back to the car, but I struggle to undo over half-a-life’s worth of muddled thinking.
+Of being and knowing and believing.

 How can going for a swim be so hard?